Data GovernanceComplianceAi Agents

 Do not let AI agents bypass the check

-If your AI agent pulls numbers from a CRM, a list, or an enrichment tool, the TPS check must sit between the data source and the agent’s dial queue.
+If your AI agent pulls numbers from a CRM, a list, or a B2B data enrichment tool, the TPS check must sit between the data source and the agent’s dial queue.
 The agent should never have access to an unscreened number.
 This is an architecture decision, not a training decision - you cannot solve it by telling the agent to “check TPS first.”

 What about B2B calls - does TPS still apply?